mardambey/mypipe/README.md

 This will consume messages for the given `$database` / `$table` tuple from the Kafka cluster specified by the given ZooKeeper ensemble connection string and the consumer group ID to use.

+# Error Handling
+For now, the user can decide to abort and stop processing using the following flags:

+* `quit-on-event-handler-failure`: an event handler failed (commit)
+* `quit-on-event-decode-failure`: mypipe could not decode the event
+* `quit-on-listener-failure`: a specified listener could not process the event

 # Tests
 In order to run the tests you need to configure `test.conf` with proper MySQL